-- a)Roadmaps, benchmarks and selection criteria for the industrial use of "Beyond CMOS" technologies with the aim to identify research gaps. - b)Access for academia and research institutes to affordable silicon in state-of-the-art technologies for prototyping and low volume production, and to related design expertise and commercial tools. - e)Stimulation of the interest of young people in electronics careers; training and education, including access for students and PhDs to production lines and research labs. - d)Linking of R&D strategies and stimulation of international cooperation, in particular with the USA, Russia, Taiwan and Japan. - e)-Support and coordination of preparatory work for 450mm processing and equipment.
+- Roadmaps, benchmarks and selection criteria for the industrial use of 'Beyond CMOS' technologies with the aim to identify research gaps. - Access for academia and research institutes to affordable silicon in state-of-the-art technologies for prototyping and low volume production, and to related design expertise and commercial tools. - Stimulation of the interest of young people in electronics careers; training and education, including access for students and PhDs to production lines and research labs. - Linking of R&D strategies and stimulation of international cooperation, in particular with the USA, Russia, Taiwan and Japan. - Support and coordination actions for materials and equipment suppliers for preparatory work for 450mm processing and equipment at global level.

-- Strengthened competitiveness of the European nanoelectronics industry through risksharing in generic developments and collaboration in advanced research between materials, equipment and component suppliers, integrators, semiconductor manufacturing plants and institutes. - Contribution to the competitiveness and the attractiveness of Europe to investments in components miniaturisation, functionalisation and manufacturing. - New electronics applications of high economic and socio-economic relevance.
+• Strengthened competitiveness of the European nanoelectronics industry through risksharing in generic developments and collaboration in advanced research between materials, equipment and component suppliers, integrators, semiconductor manufacturing plants and institutes.